 Finally, if you’re certain that your electricity use will increase soon, you may want to consider oversizing your system initially to avoid an add-on project in the future.
 By doing so, you’ll save on costs for labor and permitting.
 You’ll also be able to take maximum advantage of incentives available now that may not be down the line, such as the 26% federal tax credit for solar that’s set to drop to 22% after 2022 and expire after 2023 for residential systems.

 How to install your own solar array

 At EnergySage, we always recommend comparing your options.
-Sign up on the EnergySage Solar Marketplace to get quotes from multiple pre-vetted installers so you can start generating renewable energy with your own solar array.
+Sign up on the EnergySage Marketplace to get quotes from multiple pre-vetted installers so you can start generating renewable energy with your own solar array.
 If you have any strong preferences about your solar panel system, simply note it in the account so installers can tailor their offering to your desire.
 If you’d like to start out your solar research with an estimate of costs and savings, try our Solar Calculator.